 We’ve all heard about having a family game night.
-Chances are, you’ve tried to make it into your routine but it fell off the schedule as new things came along
+Chances are, you’ve tried to make it into your routine, but it fell off the schedule as new things came along.

 Having a family game night each week is great for helping siblings connect.
 Bringing in a variety of fun games will help build relationships and laughter!

-When it comes to family game nights, there are a multitude of benefits.
+When it comes to family game nights, there is a multitude of benefits.
 My favorites revolve around family, but there is much more!
 Check out all these great benefits of scheduling family game nights.

 Benefits for The Whole Family: